 Model Comparison

-Llama 4 vs DeepSeek V4 - two MoE philosophies, different scale
+Llama 4 vs DeepSeek V4 - trillion scale MoE meets long context open weight AI

 Performance

-DeepSeek V4 Pro leads on raw coding benchmarks, while Llama 4 Scout offers an unmatched 10M token context window.
-Both families use MoE architecture at very different scales.
+DeepSeek V4 Pro leads on raw coding benchmarks with 80.6% SWE Bench Verified, while Llama 4 Scout offers an unmatched 10M token context window.
+Both families use Mixture of Experts architecture at very different scales, giving teams real choices depending on workload priorities.

-DeepSeek V4 Pro: 1.6T total parameters, 49B active - largest open-weight model
+DeepSeek V4 Pro: 1.6T total parameters with 49B active, the largest open weight model available

 Full comparison